 Attention-grabbing headlines and controversial or familiar images have a much higher clickthrough rate than other forms of content marketing.
 And though clickbait is being met with pushback from the major tech companies, when done right, it can capture the emotional needs of the viewer and drive them towards inspiring and relevant content.

 Clickbait marketing comes in all shapes and sizes, from thumbnail photos to your Google search's news page.
 These stimulating and often polarizing campaigns are designed to pique human curiosity and drive you to take some sort of immediate action.

 While the years of over-the-top clickbait campaigns might be over, many brands and companies are using the positive aspects of this technique to increase social sharing and initiate potential leads.

-Want to see some effective clickbait examples from 2020?
+Want to see some effective clickbait examples?
 Let's take a closer look.

 Are face masks good?
 Do they protect you and others?
 Where should you wear one?
 Throughout the Coronavirus pandemic, it was clear that no one had the true answer to why and when we should cover our faces.
 Many news sites and health blogs capitalized on this global uncertainty by crafting headlines that lead the viewer to scientific or medical information about the importance or unimportance of wearing a facemask.
 This includes new sources such as The Wall Street Journal and academic blogs such as The Conversation.